stepbrobd/consistency-z3/readme.md

 consistency models into a single consistency model.
 It's represented as a direct conjunction of the consistency models' constraints (the ordering of the composition does not affect the result, relation predicates remain the same and will only be added if any clause refers to them).
+Premise will be added as a part of the composition, instead of being conjuncted with each node/edge, use `z3.Solver.add` to add the premise to the solver.
+Framework users must defined the premises as non-implicit constraints (i.e. don't use quantifiers like `ForAll`, `Exists` and don't use `Implies`).

 ## Models